Should You Self-Manage Your Vacation Rental?

 Where Seascape closes the gap

-Owner math that compares fee savings against real revenue leakage
+Owner math that compares fee savings against real income loss

 Time-cost reality instead of fake passive-income language

-Channel-drag comparison between OTA-heavy self-manage and stronger direct mix
+Comparison between marketplace-heavy self-manage and stronger direct bookings

 A clearer view of which homes still fit self-management and which do not